Copiapoa longistaminea F.Ritter

 Copiapoa calderana subsp. longistaminea, Copiapoa cinerea var. longistaminea

-Copiapoa longistaminea is one of the most admired species of Copiapoa that forms dense cushions, with many heads covered with grayish wax and orange wool at the apex.
-The stems are globose to short cylindrical, with 15 to 21 ribs, up to 20 inches (50 cm) tall and up to 6 inches (15 cm) in diameter.
-The spines are straight, up to 1.2 inches (3 cm) long, brownish at first, later becoming dark red to black and finally grey.
-The flowers are funnel-shaped, bright yellow and up to 1 inch (2.5 cm) long.
+Copiapoa longistaminea is a slow-growing cactus that forms dense cushions of many stems covered with grayish wax and orange wool at the apex.
+The stems are globose to shortly-cylindrical, up to 20 inches (50 cm) tall, up to 6 inches (15 cm) in diameter, and have 15 to 21 ribs.
+The spines are straight, up to 1.2 inches (3 cm) long, brownish at first, becoming dark red to black, and finally grey.
+Flowers are bright yellow, funnel-shaped, and up to 1 inch (2.5 cm) long.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).